giuseppefioccola/draft-cgfabk-nmrg-ibn-generative-ai/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# TODO - Your title
+# Generative AI for Intent-Based Networking

-This is the working area for the individual Internet-Draft, "TODO - Your title".
+This is the working area for the individual Internet-Draft, "Generative AI for Intent-Based Networking".

 * [Editor's Copy](https://giuseppefioccola.github.io/draft-cgfabk-nmrg-ibn-generative-ai/#go.draft-cgfabk-nmrg-ibn-generative-ai.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-cgfabk-nmrg-ibn-generative-ai)